Solved Problem on Static Equilibrium

 Problem diagram:

-Drawing free-bodies diagrams, we have the forces acting on the blocks, and we apply for the equilibrium condition, the sum of all forces is equal to zero
+Drawing free-bodies diagrams, we have the forces acting on the blocks.

 • \( {\vec F}_{gM} \): gravitational force of the suspended body.